njsmith/machomachomangler/README.rst

-It turns out that this *exact* combination of things is the only way provided for by the MacOS linker/loader to have dylib/bundle A linked against dylib B where the relative on-disk location of A and B is not known until after the executable starts.
+It turns out that this *exact* combination of things is the only way provided for by the MacOS linker/loader to have dylib/bundle A linked against dylib B where the relative on-disk location of A and B is not known until after the executable starts, while preserving the usual two-level namespace rules for avoiding symbol collisions.
 I promise it will all make sense once I have a chance to write it up properly...

 Some known limitations of the Mach-O mangling code: